-First, you must identify the root cause for WSoD.
+First, you must identify the root cause of WSoD.
 This means that you must locate the folder responsible for your WordPress website’s blank pages.

 You can rename folders in the site’s file manager.
 This allows you to find files in your web hosting account.

 Your web hosting account >>> cPanel> file manager> public.html> WP-content

 There will be folders in your WordPress content folder that contain all of your content.
 Because updates can sometimes cause conflicts in your code.

 Change the name of a file to something like plugins-disabled.
 Rename one file, such as the plugins folder to plugins-disabled.